blueknight611jp/javscraper/README.md

 ## usage
 1. download the zip file
 2. install the addon from xbmc "install from zip"
 3. set the scraper for your content and update movie information.
-Use the .no.censor scraper for the uncensored film and the other scraper for the rest.
+Use the uncensored scraper for the uncensored film and the other scraper for the rest.

 ## notice
 1. if your movie is split into several parts, please use "-cd1, -cd2..." after file name to identify.